Grupo Pegasso: History

 By a Mexican court’s order, Emilio Reyna was to change his band’s name and decided to call it "El Pega Pega de Emilio Reyna".
-People wonder why Emilio decided to use this name, reason being is that when pegasso was being promoted for concerts or any events in general, the promoters would use somewhat of a catch phrase that said,"el pega pega pegassoooo".So since Emilio was banned from using the name pegasso in Mexico, he decided to use the next best thing that people would recognize the band with, this being "el pega pega", although in the US he still legally uses the name of Pegasso for which Reyna has made a name for himself and the band on an international plateau, winning numerous accolades, for high record sales in the US, Mexico and several countries of Latin America.
+People wonder why Emilio decided to use this name, reason being is that when pegasso was being promoted for concerts or any events in general, the promoters would use somewhat of a catch phrase that said,"el pega pega pegassoooo".So since Emilio was banned from using the name pegasso in Mexico, he decided to use the next best thing that people would recognize the band with, this being "el pega pega", although in the US he still legally uses the name of Pegasso until (No Llores Mi Niña, 2008), when he made a decision to change from Pegasso to “El Pega Pega” for the US, but Reyna still managed to made a name for himself and the band on an international plateau, winning numerous accolades, for high record sales in the US, Mexico and several countries of Latin America.

 Musical style

 Pegasso's arrangements featured organ melodies on the ionian mode scales, which were played using both hands in parallel and in the 10th interval motion between the left and right hand notes.
-The Hammond B200 organ melodies were played in combination with the piano melody in the montuno style, popular in salsa music.
+The Hammond B200, Hammond B300 organ and the Technics SX-C600 electronic organ (Portable version of the Technics E66) melodies were played in combination with the piano melody in the montuno style, popular in salsa music.
 Fundamental blues scales, as well as augmented triad, augmented fifth and dominant seventh chords also feature prominently.
 Pegasso also performed the style's unique "repiqueteo" (clattering the keys) technique, that can be found in some Jazz and Salsa music improvisations.

+Curiously, in Vol. 9 of “Adolescente y Bonita” from Grupo Pegasso de Emilio Reyna (1988), Oscar Mata (1987-1991), A keyboardist since Vol. 8 “Enamorado” after Reynaldo Flores left the group in 1987, added a final and definitive touch to the band by implementing sounds from the Kurzweil K1000 synthesizer such as adding new strings and choir elements, he also used the Yamaha DX7 from Vol. 8 for the E.Piano and Harp sounds, however this small element would be removed after Vol 9.
+This style would gain recognition for Emilio Reyna’s group, which Mata would be later credited for the creation of this well known element.